OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/registration.md

     * Yes, if you want the latest updates from OpsHub.
     * No, if you do not want the latest updates from OpsHub.
   * FileName: Filename of installer/migrator zip without extension such as `OIMV7.10-HF2_Linux_OpsHub` for `OIMV7.10-HF2_Linux_OpsHub.zip`
-  * InstallationDirectory: Directory on which you want to install/upgrade OpsHub Integration Manager
+  * InstallationDirectory: Directory on which you want to install/upgrade <code class="expression">space.vars.SITENAME</code>

 * Run registration utility as below:
   * Open the terminal window and go to the folder containing offline registration utility.